siddheswar-tripurari/ems-spring-mongodb/README.md

 ## Create a Docker volume

-To store data locally, create a new docker network
+To store data locally, create a new docker volume.

 ```bash
 docker volume create mongodata